+By $\DTime{t(n)}$ and $\DSpace{s(n)}$ (resp., $\NTime{t(n)}$ and $\NSpace{s(n)}$) we denote the class of languages decided by deterministic (resp., nondeterministic) machines in time $t(n)$ and space $s(n)$, respectively.
+The functions $t(n)$ and $s(n)$ are generally assumed to be time and space constructible, respectively, as the complexity classes defined via these kinds of functions enjoy some desirable properties (see, e.g., \cite{Hopcroft1979,BalcazarDG1995}).

-We now uniformly define the complexity classes that we will deal with.
-By the definition of iterated exponentials and the relationships between their asymptotic functions, for $i \geq 0$ and $j \geq -1$, it is reasonable to define the complexity classes below as follows:
+We now introduce the complexity classes that we will deal with.
+By the definition of the iterated exponentials and the relationships between their asymptotic classes, for $i \geq 0$ and $j \geq -1$, we define the complexity classes: